Explaining Grokking and Information Bottleneck through Neural Collapse Emergence: Experiments

 \subsection{Grokking}

 We first analyze the relationship between grokking, within-class variance, and neural collapse.
 Following \citet{liu2023omnigrok}, we train an MLP on the MNIST dataset \citep{lecun2010mnist}.
 The model has four layers with architecture $[784, 200, 200, 200, 10]$ and ReLU activation.
 The initialization scale is increased by a factor of $8$ as in \citet{liu2023omnigrok}, and we use the AdamW optimizer \citep{loshchilov2018decoupled} with a learning rate of $1\mathrm{e}{-3}$ and weight decay of $0.01$.
 Additional results on other datasets and architectures, including convolutional neural networks (CNNs) and Transformers \citep{vaswani2017attention}, are presented in \cref{sec:additional_experiments_grokking}.
+In examining the dynamics of neural collapse, we primarily track the RNC1 score, which is the focus of our theoretical analysis.
+As an additional geometric metric, we also report the NC2 score, another geometric aspect of neural collapse.
+We define it as the condition number of the matrix of class mean vectors, $\nctwo = \kappa\left( \right)$.
+We include NC2 to provide supplementary geometric insight into the arrangement of the class mean vectors.

 We begin by motivating our approach of analyzing grokking through the lens of representation learning. \cref{fig:grokking_boundary} shows how the representations of training and unseen examples evolve in a setting where grokking occurs.
 In the overfitting phase (top), the training examples are separated, but the unseen examples exhibit large within-class variance despite their mean shifting toward the correct class, resulting in many misclassifications.
 As training proceeds, the training examples become further separated and collapse into single points (bottom).
 At this stage, as discussed in \cref{thm:within_class_variance_and_neural_collapse}, the collapse of the training representations is to some extent inherited by the underlying distribution, leading to the reduction of the population within-class variance, as illustrated in the right panel.
 Consequently, test accuracy improves, and grokking emerges in a manner consistent with the generalization bound established in \cref{thm:grokking}.